 Landlords want things done yesterday and they also tend to exaggerate.

 For example, a client of Andrew’s recently wrote to him about a tree.
-He described how he could sue his neighbour if a branch fell on him and how the leaves clog the pool filter.
+He described how he could sue his neighbor if a branch fell on him and how the leaves clog the pool filter.

 Another client didn’t get his own way, so wrote to the Australian Treasurer, Joe Hockey, to complain.

 But Jakes takes this with a grain of salt.
-Its water off a duck’s back, because he knows his stuff and he’s aware that he’s usually in the right.
+It's water off a duck’s back because he knows his stuff and he’s aware that he’s usually in the right.

-The majority of landlords are wonderful and kind to deal with, and that’s precisely why Jakes has no plans to opt out of strata management anytime soon.
+The majority of landlords are wonderful and kind to deal with, and that’s precisely why Jakes has no plans to opt-out of strata management anytime soon.